mgoerens/my-chart-verifier/docs/helm-chart-api.md

 ## Overview

-The chart-verifier API is written using the Go language and is created to enable services to run the chart verifier and obtain a report.
+The my-chart-verifier API is written using the Go language and is created to enable services to run the chart verifier and obtain a report.
-Use the chart-verifier API the same way as any Go package such as import and invoke.
+Use the my-chart-verifier API the same way as any Go package such as import and invoke.

-The chart-verifier API consists of the following Go language packages:
+The my-chart-verifier API consists of the following Go language packages:

 | Package | Description
 | --------| -------------
-| [verifier](#verifier) | Provides an API to set the verify flags for the chart-verifier and run the verifier to generate a report.
+| [verifier](#verifier) | Provides an API to set the verify flags for the my-chart-verifier and run the verifier to generate a report.
 | [report](#report) | Provides an API to get and set report content as a string in the JSON or YAML format.
-| [reportSummary](#reportsummary) | Provides an API to set the report flags for the chart-verifier and generate a report summary.
+| [reportSummary](#reportsummary) | Provides an API to set the report flags for the my-chart-verifier and generate a report summary.
 | [checks](#checks) | Provides an API to get a set containing all available checks.

 Each of these packages are now described in more detail.
 These are followed by an [example](#example) of use.